christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ![Schermata_Iniziale_2](https://user-images.githubusercontent.com/66698256/229508636-0437331b-805d-46ac-b46d-b7139dc5b235.png)

-If we click on one of the buttons (the first one, for example), we will be redirected to <code>/xmen</code>, where we can read some information about the clicked x-men:
+If we click on one of the buttons (the first one, for example), we will be redirected to <code>/xmen</code>, where we can read some information about the clicked x-men character:

 ![Beast_1](https://user-images.githubusercontent.com/66698256/229508839-3c450744-ea36-4c67-8b59-d1a41bdadf86.png)